Franz Baermann Steiner: Final years and legacy

 His family was exterminated during the Holocaust.
 His health in the last decade, due to stress and poverty, was always delicate.
 He suffered a nervous breakdown in 1946, and a coronary thrombosis in 1949.
 He died of a heart attack, while speaking to an acquaintance over the phone, in 1952, just after Iris Murdoch had accepted his proposal of marriage.
 She attributed his death to the effects of the Holocaust, remarking that "Franz was certainly one of Hitler's victims".
 Peter J. Conradi wrote that Steiner never recovered from the sadness he felt when his parents were murdered in a concentration camp.
-According to Conradi, Murdoch's portraits of such positive figures in her fiction as Peter Saward (The Flight from the Enchanter, 1956), Willy Jost (The Nice and the Good, 1968) and Tallis Browne (A Fairly Honourable Defeat, 1970) were inspired by her memories of Franz Steiner.
+According to Conradi, Murdoch's portraits of such positive figures in her fiction as Peter Saward (The Flight from the Enchanter, 1956), Willy Kost (The Nice and the Good, 1968) and Tallis Browne (A Fairly Honourable Defeat, 1970) were inspired by her memories of Franz Steiner.

 He is buried in the Jewish cemetery in Oxford.
 His collection of books on anthropology were, by testament, donated to the Library of the Hebrew University of Jerusalem.